 Animation has soared in popularity as brands realise the potential that this skill can bring to the table.
 With animation, it is possible to create entire worlds and plush advertising without even leaving the desk, removing the need for expensive real-life locations and actors.
-From 3D modelling, to games, character creation and architecture, there are various animation services in high demand.
+From 3D modelling such as freelance cad design to freelance game developers, character creation and architecture, there are various animation services in high demand.

 #4 Logo design

 This one is pretty obvious.
 After all, every business requires a logo and the initial design is often a jumping off point for further logo-related work such as animation, gifs, social media assets and video.

 Be it creating an SEO-motivated feature or a company culture piece, article writing is a desirable skill as companies strive to make their brand a hotbed of authoritative content.

 Many corporate brands are moving away from stock imagery and using illustration due to its softer, more playful approach.
 Illustration is generally a more interesting way to display content and feels more personal which is important in an age where consumers are demanding transparency and the human touch.

 Graphic design will continue to be a hugely attractive skill this year as the demand for websites and marketing collateral and product creation continues apace.